EEOC v. Morgan Stanley

 Latest Posts

-The two lead plaintiffs both applied for positions at NTT and received job offers.
-The company subsequently withdrew their offers after learning that they had criminal convictions, according to the complaint.
+The lead plaintiff applied for a positions at NTT and received a job offer.
+The company subsequently withdrew his offer after learning that he had a criminal conviction, according to the complaint.

-The plaintiffs, who are New York residents, allege that NTT’s practice violates Title VII, a federal civil rights law that prohibits race discrimination, as well as a similar provision in the New York Human Rights Law.
-They also allege it violates state laws that require employers to assess an applicant’s conviction in light of specific factors to determine whether it’s related to the job.
+The plaintiff, who is a New York resident, alleges that NTT’s practice violates Title VII, a federal civil rights law that prohibits race discrimination, as well as a similar provision in the New York Human Rights Law.
+He also alleges it violates a separate New York law that requires employers to assess an applicant’s conviction in light of specific factors to determine whether it’s related to the job.

-In December 2023, the plaintiffs won a Second Circuit appellate ruling that paved the way for them to file an updated complaint and opened new opportunities to introduce statistical evidence in future civil rights cases.
+In December 2023, the plaintiff won a Second Circuit appellate ruling that paved the way for him to file an updated complaint and opened new opportunities to introduce statistical evidence in future civil rights cases.
+After he filed such a revision, the district court in July 2025 denied NTT’s second motion to dismiss.
+In April 2026, the court denied NTT’s motion for reconsideration, clearing the way for the case to proceed to discovery.